 - Post a short daily update.
 Take 10-15 minutes each day to post updates on your company’s Facebook page.

 - Ask past customers to leave a review.
 Reviews make your online presence more credible for customers.
 Pick up the phone and ask your customers to write a review of your business.

 - Promote your business website with your personal profile.
 When you first create your company’s Facebook page, few people will know it exists.
 Therefore, it’s a smart idea for the business owner to post a public status update on their personal Facebook profile with a link to their store.

-- Promote your business through Facebook Groups.
-Search for Facebook Groups in your local area and see if they will let you promote your business.
+- Promote your business through Facebook groups.
+Search for Facebook groups in your local area and see if they will let you promote your business.
 To avoid getting banned, read the groups’ rules before posting because some groups restrict how and when you can promote your business website.
-For more advice on using Facebook tips, read Hootsuite’s article: “Everything You Need to Know About Using Facebook Groups for Business.”
+For more advice on using Facebook tips, read Hootsuite’s article: “How to Use Facebook Groups to Grow Your Business and Engage Customers.”

 What to do after you finish building your website

 By putting the steps in this article into action, you will have a business website and start to attract customers from search engines and social media.
 That’s good news!
 The bad news?
 Your business website needs regular updates and promotion to stand out.
 That effort is needed because your site is competing against many other businesses.
 For example, if you add a Black Friday special to your website and then forget to take it down after the sale is over, that will create a poor impression.